Renormalisation in the flow approach for singular SPDEs: Main results

-The second statement of the theorem follows in the light of \cite[Prop 2.2]{BB21b}.
+The proof in the case where there is a symbol $\Xi$ at the root is the same but slightly longer to write.
+The full statement on $T_0^X$ follows in the light of \cite[Prop 2.2]{BB21b}.
 Since $\hat\Upsilon$ completely ignores the root of the input tree, the only difficulty that could appear because of the polynomial decoration is avoided.
-Thus, it suffices to follow the lines of the present proof. \end{proof} We turn to one of the main results of this section.
-We show how the evaluation map defined in \ref{eval} can be localized, \textit{i.e.} the elementary differentials that were stuck in the convolutions are all taken out.
-By doing this, we exhibit a link with what is done by Hairer in regularity structures. \begin{theorem} For every $x\in\T^{d+1}$, $\tau\in\mcT_0$ and $\phi$,
+Thus, it suffices to follow the lines of the present proof.
+We chose not to do it for the sake of readability, but the essential arguments remain. \end{proof} We turn to one of the main results of this section.
+We show how the evaluation map defined in Definition \ref{eval} can be localized, \textit{i.e.} the elementary differentials that were stuck in the convolutions are all taken out.
+By doing this, we exhibit a link with what is done by Hairer in regularity structures. \begin{theorem} For every $x\in[0,1]\times\T^d$, $\tau\in\mcT_0$ and $\phi$,

 The product between $\Upsilon$ and $\locevalx$ in the right hand side is defined by a simple product on $T_0^X$ and extended by linearity to $\mcT_0^X$.
 In particular,

 \end{theorem}